sorcero/kubernetes-ml-ops/README.md

 ```

 If running on Docker Desktop, navigate to `Preferences -> Reset` to reset the cluster.

-## Where to go from Here

-The following list of resources will help you dive deeply into the subjects we skimmed-over above:

-- the full set of functionality provided by [Seldon](https://www.seldon.io/open-source/);
-- running multi-stage containerised workflows (e.g. for data engineering and model training) using [Argo Workflows](https://argoproj.github.io/argo);
-- the excellent '_Kubernetes in Action_' by Marko Lukša [available from Manning Publications](https://www.manning.com/books/kubernetes-in-action);
-- '_Docker in Action_' by Jeff Nickoloff and Stephen Kuenzli [also available from Manning Publications](https://www.manning.com/books/docker-in-action-second-edition); and,
-- _'Flask Web Development'_ by Miguel Grinberg [O'Reilly](http://shop.oreilly.com/product/0636920089056.do).

 ## Appendix - Using Pipenv for Managing Python Package Dependencies